Dominique Pandor

-Dominique Pandor (born 15 May 1993) is a Martiniquais professional footballer who plays as an attacking midfielder for Championnat National 2 club Andrézieux-Bouthéon FC.
+Dominique Pandor (born 15 May 1993) is a Martiniquais professional footballer who plays as an attacking midfielder for Championnat National 1 club Blois.

 Career

 In January 2019, Pandor moved to Sedan.
 He left the club at the end of the season and was without club until 9 December 2019, where he signed with Championnat National club Gazélec Ajaccio on a deal for the rest of the season with an option for one further year.
-In July 2020, he moved to Championnat National 2 club Les Herbiers.
+In July 2020, he moved to Championnat National 1 club Les Herbiers.